Hauke-Schultz/hawk3web/ROADMAP.md

 - **Daily Reward System Improvements** - Add minigames for reward
 - **Three Shells Minigame** - Interactive game to win daily rewards with cups and diamond/coin prizes
 - **Slot Machine Minigame** - Spin to win coins, diamonds, or power-ups with animated reels
-- **Screenshot System for FruitMerge** - Save and view game state screenshots with metadata
+- **Screenshot System for HawkFruit** - Save and view game state screenshots with metadata
 - **Screenshot gallery** - View saved screenshots on level overview page and in GameCompletedModal
 - **Multi-Game Support** - Screenshot functionality for Num Game
 - **Rainbow Fruit** - don't merge with giant fruits